 The jungle surrounded us, alive with the sounds of the rainforest, a reminder that this region is part of the vast tropical forest covering much of Panama.

 At Monkey Island, we were greeted by Capuchins, Howler monkeys, and Geoffroy’s tamarins.
 The capuchins were the boldest, hopping onto the boat to grab the grapes and bananas we’d brought—clearly accustomed to associating visitors with food.
-The tamarins were more cautious at first but eventually ventured onto the boat.
-Meanwhile, the howler monkeys stayed high in the trees, their deep calls echoing around us.
+The tamarins were more cautious at first but eventually ventured onto the boat as well.
+The howler monkeys though, stayed high in the trees, their deep calls echoing around us.

 I’m not a big fan of feeding monkeys, but watching them climb onto the boat—and even having one or two take fruit directly from my hand—made for a fun experience and a highlight of the tour.

 Unfortunately, the rest of the tour didn’t live up to expectations.
-The Gamboa Sloth Sanctuary was dull, with all the sloths asleep, and the butterfly garden added little to the experience.
-We also stopped at a small local café for coffee and an empanada, but both were disappointing—the coffee was terrible, and the empanada wasn’t fresh.
+The Gamboa Sloth Sanctuary was underwhelming, with all the sloths asleep, and the butterfly garden added little to the experience.
+We also stopped at a small local café for coffee and an empanada, but both were disappointing—the coffee was terrible, and the empanada was cold and greasy.
 I had hoped for more, especially in a country known for its excellent coffee.

 A quick visit to the Gamboa Rainforest Resort was nice enough.
 The pool, surrounded by tropical plants, and the views from the hotel balcony were beautiful.
 It felt like it would have been a great place to stay for a day or two, with a completely different vibe from the city and plenty of hiking trails nearby.
 But in our case, we were really just there to kill some time before our scheduled tour at the sloth sanctuary.